philipmudambo/philipmudambo/README.md

 # About Me:
-I’m Philip Mudambo, an analyst, developer, and also a programmer.<br>I’m looking to collaborate on a few projects with individuals with the same interests.<br> You can always write to me via philipmudambo1999@icloud.com<br>
+I’m Philip Mudambo, an analyst, developer, and also a programmer.<br> You can always write to me via https://linktr.ee/philipmudambo or philipmudambo1999@icloud.com<br>

 ## 🌐Socials: